tzri/open-wordpress-seo/README.md

 ## Contribution

 Contribution is welcome.
-However, contact tzri before coding new features and tell what you are planning.
+However, contact [tzri](https://mikemoisio.ai/) ([Mike](https://mikemoisio.ai/)) before coding new features and tell what you are planning.
 That way they are more likely to be accepted.

 ## Download